110782829/moomoo-chatgpt-trader/README.md

 - Paper trading is strongly recommended while testing.
 Real trading requires careful risk limits and explicit enablement.
 - SIM execution uses `db/trader.db` by default (auto-created).
 Strategy/automation storage uses `data/trader.db`.
 - To enable GPT Autopilot set `PLANNER_PROVIDER=gpt` and `OPENAI_API_KEY`.
+- If the GPT call fails, planner can fall back to a stub.
+Set `PLANNER_FALLBACK_STUB=0` to surface the error instead.
+- Execution mode switches to `moomoo` upon connect and reverts to `sim` on disconnect.
+- Account card fetches equity, cash, and buying power when a broker link is active, even without the execution container.